 What follows “I don’t know” can be uncomfortable when you first start owning up to your ignorance.
 It’s hard to not look smart, to discover a personal limitation, or to hear bad news.
 But everything we know today is based on a courageous and curious ancestor who found a solution to a problem after admitting he or she did not know the answer.

-“I don’t know” may not be the easiest sentence to utter, but it has distinct future benefits:
+“I don’t know” may not be the easiest sentence to utter, but it has distinct future benefits.
+Here are four benefits:

 - It shows that you are trustworthy and that people can have faith in your word.